 LOS ANGELES — The delayed launch of a Falcon 9 carrying six Orbcomm satellites is back on track and re-scheduled for June 11, following identification and correction of a leak in the helium system, SpaceX CEO Elon Musk says.
 The Falcon 9 originally was set to launch from Cape Canaveral AFS, Fla., on May 10, but was stopped the day before after a helium leak prevented a scheduled static test-firing of the rocket’s Merlin engines.
 "We are double-checking everything on the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SpaceX Says Orbcomm Launch Back On Track".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SpaceX Says Orbcomm Launch Back On Track".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.